Myobrace® Expanders Vs Traditional Braces

 Myobrace® treatment is a pre-orthodontic system that promotes the healthy development of the jaw and mouth, which is why it’s beneficial for children.
 The applications are removable and only need to be utilized one to two hours a day, and overnight while sleeping.
 Healthy start is another pediatric expansion system much like the Myobrace with some very distinct differences.

-- It corrects poor oral habits.
+- corrects poor oral habits.

-- It helps develop and align the jaws.
+- Develop and align the jaws.